markuman/chroot-tools/README.md

 Some work is needed to create a edit-able workdirectory for prooted chroot environments.

 # getchroot
 They are downloaded automaticaly to `~/.getchroot/` and will be extracted to the given folder.
+Furthermore, `getchroot proot` will download a precompiled proot binary to `~/.bin/proot/` and add it to your ~/.bashrc path.

         ./getchroot --help
         ./getchroot <distribution> <folder>